 - Click on the Compare Plans or Find Plans buttons on this page and enter your zip code.

-- You can also contact me if you would like to discuss your Medicare coverage options or if you want help evaluating Medicare Advantage plans.
-To schedule a telephone appointment with me or ask me to send you additional information via email, just use the link below.
+- You can also contact us if you would like to discuss your Medicare coverage options or if you want help evaluating Medicare Advantage plans.
+To schedule a telephone appointment with us or ask us to send you additional information via email, just use the link below.